 I’m sitting on a panel hosted by the Sasin Center for Sustainability Management at Chulalongkorn University that will follow a showing of Robert Reich’s documentary, “Inequality for All.”
 If you haven’t seen the film, it’s well worth the time.

 Here’s a short trailer.

-I’m planning to dredge up two ideas that I’ve written about before, the Rubber Band of Economic Inequality, and the Bullwhip Curve.
-While I’m gathering my thoughts for that, I thought I’d share them here…
+I’m dredging up a couple ideas that I’ve written about before for the event mentioned above.
+Those are the Rubber Band of Economic Inequality, and the Bullwhip Curve.
+While I was prepping for the event, I thought I’d share a quick overview here…

 The rubber band draws from an idea of philosopher John Rawls, who though that our incomes ought to move up and down together in good and bad times.
 He used the idea of a vertical chain to visually represent this idea.
 As the economy improves, the chain moves up and no one gets left behind as those at the top are restricted by the chain from pulling away from the rest.

 Can an elephant be made into a bullwhip?

 For the rubber band version, if we add a bit of elasticity into the system I think helps capture the reality of our complex, imperfect economic systems.
 Multiple forces will always be acting pull up and down on the band, but as long as it stays within a reasonable tolerance, a bit of stretching wouldn’t damage the band, as long as it came back to its “resting” state reasonably quickly.
 But if the tension becomes to great at any point in the band (say a small elite does incredibly well while the rest languish or regress in their position)….WHAMMO!